ringo-framework/ringo/docs/source/start.rst

 include the item in the export.

-A more detailed configuration of the export can be achieved by providing a configuration file with the `--export-configuration` option.
+A more detailed configuration of the export can be achieved by providing a configuration file with the `--export-config` option.
 When using the configuration file all other options (like `--format`) have no effect anymore.
 The export format will be a
 nested JSON including all configured fields.